ujjwalvkulkarni/Human-Detection-using-HOG/README.md

 images.

-To get the HOG Vectors in .txt files
+To get the HOG Vectors in .txt files:<br />
 11. Open the ascii.py file, paste the path for positive and negative training images on line 16 and 17 respectively.
 12. Similarly, paste the test image location path on line 12 and 13.